 - Charges of possession of identity theft-related tools, which may be filed when someone allegedly has specialized tools (like certain types of digital equipment or printers) that are commonly used to commit identity theft-related crimes.
 Generally, these charges are filed as Class 5 felonies.

-Have you or a loved one been charged with identity theft?
-If so, the Colorado Springs identity theft defense attorneys at The Kohn Law Firm are ready to aggressively defend your rights and help you bring your case to a successful resolution.
 At The Kohn Law Firm, we have been dedicated to providing each of our clients with exceptional criminal representation, ethical treatment and aggressive representation since 2003.

 When you want to trust that your case is in the hands of an attorney who will help you protect your freedom and future, don’t hesitate to contact the Colorado Springs identity theft defense lawyers at The Kohn Law Firm